1. Home: Explore careers

 You could become a senior hydrologist, managing a team of researchers, hydrologists and engineers.

-You might also work as a consultant, advising government departments and businesses on:
+You might also work as a consultant, advising government departments, charities and commercial companies on:

 • sustainable water use